chef/chef-licensing/components/ruby/README.md

 ```

 5. with styled texts
 The messages can be styled with all the APIs provided by the `pastel` gem.
+The popular method/APIs of pastel library are `red`, `green`, `blue` etc. to change the text color or `bold`, `underline` to format the text.
+To know more about the different options available, refer to the [Pastel Readme](https://github.com/piotrmurach/pastel)

-Below are few examples:
+Below are few examples of the usage of Pastel methods:

 ```YAML
 :file_format_version: 1.0.0